-Ecology also updated its cumulative dispersion model in Quincy to evaluate short-term impacts of nitrogen (NO_2) emitted simultaneously by all Quincy data center emergency engines during a system-wide power outage.
-This evaluation indicated that elevated NO_2 levels could occur, but the combined probability of an outage coinciding with unfavorable meteorology is very low.
+Finally, Ecology updated a cumulative dispersion model in Quincy to evaluate short-term impacts of nitrogen dioxide (NO2) emitted at the same time by all 195 permitted Quincy data center backup diesel generators during a system-wide power outage.
+This evaluation indicated that elevated NO2 levels could occur, but the likelihood of a system-wide power outage happening at the same time winds are unfavorable is very low.

-Because the increase in cancer risk attributable to the new data center alone is less than the maximum risk allowed by a second tier review, which is 10 in one million, and the noncancer hazard is acceptable, the project could be approvable under WAC 173-460-090.
-Furthermore, the cumulative risks to residents living near the proposed Oxford Data Center are below the cumulative risk threshold established by Ecology for permitting data centers in Quincy (100 per million or 100×10^{-6}).
+Because the increase in cancer risk associated with the new data center alone is less than the maximum risk allowed under Ecology's rules (10 in one million), and the noncancer hazard is low, the project could be approvable under WAC 173-460-090.
+Furthermore, the cumulative risks to residents living near Oxford Data Center are below the cumulative risk threshold established by Ecology for permitting data centers in Quincy (100 per million or $100 \times 10^{-6}$ ).

-This summary document presents Ecology's review of the proposed Microsoft Oxford Data Center HIA and other requirements under WAC 173-460.
+This summary document presents Ecology's review of the Microsoft Oxford Data Center's revised HIA and other requirements under WAC 173-460.